 - Departmental Representatives are experts on each major’s curriculum and requirements, and they approve you to enter the major in April of your sophomore year.

 - For a student perspective you can talk to student representatives designated by each department or to peer advisers.

 - Departmental websites are a treasure trove of information, including links to independent work guides for each major.

 - Your faculty adviser may not be in the department(s) you are considering, but all advisers are experienced sounding boards who know about a range of disciplines and the prerequisites for various departments.
 They also know you, so they can help you figure out the right fit for you.

 - The Career Services website showcases each academic department, offering a list of the diverse internships and career paths taken by Princeton students and alumni in that area of study.

 - The following programs also have websites that should be helpful to you as you consider the connection between majors and various possible career choices: Pre-law, Pre-business, Health Professions Advising Office, Program in Teacher Preparation

 - Other programs, such as the Pace Center, the Community Based Learning Initiative, Study Abroad, and the International Internship Program, may seem less obviously related to major selection, but they are also excellent resources for thinking about the larger world and how you might tailor or supplement your program of study for specific opportunities after Princeton

-- Finally, your residential college dean and director of studies are also available to talk to you about your choices.
+- Finally, your residential college director of studies is also available to talk to you about your choices.